-Centurion PRO S1-665 Twin Gear Lopper: Product Review
+Centurion Link-Force Double-Gear Drive (Monster) Lopper: Product Review

 Like a hot knife through butter.
 The Guillotine design really works.

 Centurion Garden and Outdoor Living is a relative newcomer to the gardening and landscape tool industry.
 Started by a former Fiskars executive, it’s seen as an up and coming brand.
-We met the some of the key players at the 2018 National Hardware Show in Las Vegas, where they provided us with their PRO S1-665 Twin Gear Lopper for review.
+We met the some of the key players at the 2018 National Hardware Show in Las Vegas, where they provided us with their Powerful Link-Force® Double-Gear drive Lopper for review.

 It’s a totally unique design that bears only a passing resemblance to the traditional anvil style loppers you see on the market today, and it claims to have a 2 inch cutting capacity.

 Does it live up to that claim?
 Let’s find out.

 |Handles:||Extruded aluminum handles, plastic-like grips with rubberized coating|

 |Bumpers:||Plastic insert at counter blade acts as bumper|

 |Cutting Capacity:||2 inches|

 The lopper was shipped in a standard cardboard box and came through without a scratch.
 On the lopper itself was a placard listing the features.
 I particularly liked the back of the lopper placard as it gave instruction on how to make a proper pruning cut.
 It also listed safety, maintenance and warranty information.